Bernie Sanders And Wife Lawyer-Up For FBI Bank Fraud Investigation

 It was clear that Bernie Sanders didn’t have much of a chance getting into the White House once the 2016 Democratic elections swayed toward Hillary Clinton, but he did come off as the candidate with much less problematic baggage.
 The people who stood behind Sanders did so because of his views, but also because he appeared to be one of the most honest candidates to come down the pike in a long time.
-During the campaign, despite who people were voting for, Bernie was voted the “most-liked candidate” by nearly half of the American’s polled, according to a report from The Hill during the campaign.
+During the campaign, despite who people were voting for, Bernie was voted the “most-liked candidate” by nearly half of the Americans polled, according to a report from The Hill during the campaign.

 Bernie’s Democratic opponent was tarnished from the get-go with years of allegations and claims that followed her through the campaign.
 Even while Hillary Clinton battled Bernie for the Democratic crown, more accusations emerged that would eventually add to her election demise.